The Mole (American TV series)

-The Mole is an American reality game show that originally aired on ABC from 2001 to 2008 before being rebooted on Netflix in 2022.
-It is based on other versions of the original Belgian TV series De Mol that have aired in numerous countries.
+The Mole is an American reality game show originally broadcast on ABC from 2001 to 2008, and reintroduced on Netflix in 2022.
+It is based on other versions of the original Belgian TV series De Mol broadcast in many countries.
 The Mole was produced by Stone Stanley Entertainment for its first four seasons.
 It was canceled but was later picked up again after a four-year hiatus.
 The fifth season was produced by Stone & Co.
 Entertainment.
-Netflix picked up the show after a fourteen-year hiatus.
-The sixth season premiered on October 7, 2022 and was produced by Eureka Productions.
+Netflix picked up the show after a fourteen-year hiatus, with their iterations produced by Eureka Productions.
+Netflix's reboot sixth season premiered in October 2022.

-The series is a reality competition in which the contestants work as a group to add money to a pot that only one of them will eventually win.
-Among the contestants is one person who has secretly been designated "the Mole" by the producers and is tasked with sabotaging the group's money-making efforts.
-At the end of each episode, the contestant who knows the least about the mole, as determined by the results of a multiple-choice quiz, is eliminated from the game.
-The last contestant standing wins the game and all of the money in the pot.
+Following the premise of other versions of the The Mole format, the show features a group of contestants who must collaborate in a series of missions to win money for a Prize Fund, which serves as the game's grand prize.
+However, among the group of contestants is the titular "Mole" - a secret double agent hired by the producers to sabotage the money-making efforts of the group whose identity is unknown to the audience and the other players.
+The genuine contestants must find and follow the behaviour of The Mole during the game and the missions.
+The contestant who knows the least about The Mole, as determined by the results of a Quiz, is "Executed " - eliminated from the game.
+In the end, the player who knows the most about The Mole after participating in the Final Quiz is declared the winner and is awarded the Prize Fund.

 The series was first hosted by news reporter Anderson Cooper; for the third season, Ahmad Rashad replaced Cooper, and Rashad was in turn replaced by Jon Kelley for the fifth season.
-Alex Wagner hosted the show's reboot sixth season.
+Alex Wagner hosted the show's reboot sixth season and Ari Shapiro hosted the seventh.
 The third and fourth seasons featured celebrity contestants instead of average citizens.